THE CATSKILL GAME FARM HISTORY

 The property has been abandoned since 2006 with its infrastructure, paved walkways and many animal shelters still in tact.

 The property was purchased in 2012.
 The new owners renovated the Old Giraffe Barn into a state of the art Boutique Hotel while still maintaining the nostalgia of The Catskill Game Farm.

 "The Long Neck Inn" opened its doors in 2019, where you can stay at the Old Catskill Game Farm and explore the grounds.

 The Catskill Game Farm was purchased in 2020 by a group of private investors with ambitious and exciting new plans for the property while maintaining the significance of what it once was.

 The future of The Old Catskill Game Farm is bright, with Mr. Blauner planning to provide more adventurous activities to guests, such as mountain biking, archery and miniature golf, in addition to the upscale accommodations currently offered.
 Plans are also in the works to provide a relaxing mountain home for a litany of animal life, including horses, peacocks, poultry and bovines.

 Mr. Blauner is intent on continuing the legacy, as well as preserving this hallmark of midcentury American attractions.
 The opportunity to witness nature reclaiming a property that was once so abundant with life—both human and animal-- is inspiring and encourages the new owners to recreate a sense of wonder and excitement for future guests.

-The Old Catskill Game Farm Inn is spearheaded by Moshe Toledo, who acts as both General Manager and live-in Innkeeper.
+The Old Catskill Game Farm Inn is spearheaded by Shawn Johnson, who is the General Manager.
 He has continued the Inn’s tradition of offering guests a warm and friendly welcome, as well as working hard to provide a relaxed and inviting environment throughout the duration of their stay.

 You can learn more about the history of The Catskill Game Farm on Abandoned America.